The Time Hoppers: Plot

 Joe Quellen is a Class Seven bureaucrat in a highly stratified, overpopulated 25th century Earth with a one world government.
-Those who are in lower classes, such as his sister and brother-in-law in Classes Fourteen and Fifteen, only have the privilege of a one room apartment with even the shower out for full display.
+Those who are in lower classes, such as his sister and brother-in-law in Classes Fourteen and Fifteen, only have the right to a one-room apartment, with even the shower out for full display.
 Oxygen is rationed.
 Quellen has managed to find a house for himself in Africa, but if this is discovered he would be severely punished as living space in the world is at a premium.
 The level of technology is highly advanced; teleportation is a reality, as is time travel.
-When the novel opens, Quellen's superiors have discovered that missing segments of the population have time traveled back into the past in order to experience a better quality of life; they don't know whether to be happy that they'd shed thousands of people, or upset that the time travelers may be changing history.
+When the novel opens, Quellen's superiors have discovered that missing segments of the population have time-traveled into the past for a better quality of life; they don't know whether to be happy that they had shed thousands of people, or concerned that the time-travelers might change history.
 Quellen is assigned the task of dealing with the situation.